bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Logging In
 -------------

 If you have never worked with CloudStack before, you should start with installing the CloudStack platform.
 Follow the instruction in `the official documentation <http://docs.cloudstack.apache.org/projects/cloudstack-installation/en/4.9/>`_.

 Then deploy CloudStack-UI (see the `instructions for deployment <https://github.com/bwsw/cloudstack-ui#deployment>`_).

-To enter the platform use your credentials provided by the administrator:
+To enter the platform use your credentials provided by an administrator:

+.. note:: Required fields are marked with asterisks (*).

 - Login * -   The user ID of your account.
 - Password * - The password associated with the user ID.
-- Domain - Enter a domain here.
+- Domain - Enter a domain in the field under the "Show advanced options" button.
 If you are a user in the sub-domains, enter the full path to the domain, excluding the root domain.

-.. note:: Required fields are marked with asterisks (*).

 Administrator can set a domain in configurations.
 It is more convenient for a user as he/she does not need to enter the domain every time at logging in.
 Domain field will be prepopulated with the specified value.

-Another way to log in is to enter a URL in the format ``http://<management-server-ip-address>/login/do/ma/in``.
+Another way to log in is to enter a URL in the format ``http://<ip-address>/login?domain=<domain>``.
+The domain will be prepopulated in the login form with the value that is specified in the URL.
+Please, note, the domain value in URL will override the domain set in the configurations by Administrator.

 .. figure:: _static/LoginScreen.png